qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    5. Share ``log.do_fetch`` from this path with the Qualcomm support team.

    .. note:: Enabling git verbose logging for all recipes
              can significantly increase the build time.
-It is recommended to enable it only in required recipes on a need basis.
+It's recommended to enable it only in required recipes on a need basis.

 -  **Failed SP Download with error: <> Sp Download failed.
 ExitCode: 128 Signal: 0 with errorcode 4**